 Peter Walker is well known here, and, while people don't line up to buy them, his works are recognized to be abrasive, offensive and heretical.
 Abrasive because he redresses the vernacular of prejudice; offensive because he peers too deeply into superficially held loyalties; heretical because the values he challenges have so widely supplanted the realities they are supposed only to symbolize.

 Essay written in defence of Sacred Art for Arts Atlantic, Sept.
 23, 1984

-Peter Walker was born in London, England, in 1945.
-However, Walker grew up in Canada, living in southern Alberta from 1947-68.
-He attended the Alberta College of Art from 1963-68, graduating from the Vancouver School of Art in 1969.
-In 1970 he moved to St. John's, Newfoundland, and now lives and works in Hubbards, Nova Scotia.
+Peter Walker was born in London, England, in 1945, and his family moved to Alberta, Canada in 1947.
+He attended the Alberta College of Art from 1963-68, and the Vancouver School of Art from 1968-69.
+In 1970, he moved to St. John's, Newfoundland.

 Between 1970 and 1980, Walker's work was mainly three-dimensional, in fiberglass.
 He also designed and built children's playgrounds.
 From 1980-83, when he was director of St. Michael's Printshop, Walker began to concentrate more on lithography.
 He also works in painting, photography, drawing, and sculpture.

 Some of his work has been controversial.
 In 1984, the scheduled exhibition of his work, Sacred Art, was forced to cancel at the Longshoremen's Protective Union (LSPU) Hall in St. John's after various church and community authorities deemed his irreverent depictions of holy figures unsuitable for public viewing, especially during the time of Pope John Paul II's visit to Newfoundland.